aiarena/local-play-bootstrap/README.md

 ### Download this repo
 ![Download this repo](img/download.png)

-We recommend against cloning this repo unless you intend to contribute changes.

 ### Validating your setup

 A test match between 2 included test bots along with the map BerlingradAIE is preconfigured to run in the `matches` file.